 A single impact combines the internal street required to serve nine of the 11 proposed lots and the waterline required to serve the entire subdivision.
 The total impact is less than that proposed in the plans originally submitted for review because the street alignment has been changed to create an elbow in Road "A" in place of a standard curve.
-The Department of Public Works and Transportation has not yet formally approved this design, but gave verbal support to the design at the time of the Subdivision Review Committee meeting..

-Section 24-113 of the Subdivision Regulations contains four required findings [text in bold] to be made before a variation can be granted.
+Section 24-113 of the Subdivision Regulations contains four required findings [text in bold] to be made before a variation can be granted: